Miss America (DC Comics): Powers and abilities

 Miss America has the powers of transmutation on a molecular level.
 Her own inexperience with the physical sciences initially curtailed her use of the powers early in her career, usually using it for simple changes that were not permanent.
 There appeared to be an upper limit to the size of matter, and the duration of its transmutation, but this was never made specific.

 Following her recent return, Miss America appears to have become much more proficient with her powers, claiming that she would be able to transform an enemy's organs to glass or shrink them to microscopic size.
 Joan grew so proficient in the use of her abilities that she could change her own age at will, from an elderly woman of considerable age to a younger one in her physical prime.

 The impostor version who appears in Uncle Sam and the Freedom Fighters #5-6 could fire energy blasts and possessed the ability to psionically neutralize the Freedom Fighters' powers.
 Both boasted flight powers and increased physicality but it was never clarified if these were separate aspects of it or not.

 Her powers grew so strong that her disembodied consciousness reconstructed a new physical body out of Star Stuff from the universe after dying from absorbing an explosive detonation.
-Bestowing her vast cosmic powers, enough to tear through alien warships (which seem to've faded with time) as well as hinting at an odd form of Regeneration and Immortality through her total conversion abilities.
+Bestowing her vast cosmic powers, enough to tear through alien warships (which seem to have faded with time) as well as hinting at an odd form of Regeneration and Immortality through her total conversion abilities.